adechassey/SiPy_BLE_texting/README.md

 ### Android
 1. Download the apk file from <https://github.com/AntoinedeChassey/SiPy_BLE_texting/raw/master/Android/BLE_to_SiPy.apk> (or find it in _SiPy_BLE_texting/Android/BLE_to_SiPy.apk_)
 2. Click on it and select "install" (you might have to authorize unsigned apps to be installed on your device)

+## Usage

-3. Launch the app and connect to your SiPy after authorizing Bluetooth
+1. Launch the Android app and connect to your SiPy after authorizing Bluetooth

 <p align="center">
     <img width="50%" height="50%" src="img/device.png">
 </p>

-4. Press the `+` button to select a contact
+2. Press the `+` button to select a contact
-5. At first boot, you need to update the local SQLite database with the contacts you created online (on the EvenNode Node.js app), you will be prompted to do so
+3. At first boot, you need to update the local SQLite database with the contacts you created online (on the EvenNode Node.js app), you will be prompted to do so
-6. Enter the name of your Node.js app (the part after `http://` and before `.evennode.com`)
+4. Enter the name of your Node.js app (the part after `http://` and before `.evennode.com`)

 <p align="center">
     <img width="50%" height="50%" src="img/contact.png">
 </p>

-7. Validate, you should now see the same contacts you created online!
+5. Validate, you should now see the same contacts you created online!
-8. Pick one, enter some text and send!
+6. Pick one, enter some text and send!

 <p align="center">
     <img width="50%" height="50%" src="img/message.png">
 </p>

-9. Wait 5 seconds and go back to your Node.js app, in the "Messages" section
+7. Wait 5 seconds and go back to your Node.js app, in the "Messages" section
-10. You should now see the message you just sent with BLE
+8. You should now see the message you just sent with BLE
-11. If your contact recipient has a valid phone number activated on Twilio, he should have received the text message by SMS
+9. If your contact recipient has a valid phone number __activated on Twilio__, he should have received the text message by SMS!

 _Sorry this project is a bit complicated due to all the different technologies used_.